ChrisPritchard/GrislyGrotto/docs/lambda-setup.md

 - [x] non-random secret - in lambda this will be screwed everytime
 - [x] logout fix
 - [x] timezone fixing
-- [ ] writable database?
+- [-] writable database?
+  - this wasnt an issue - the ip check was breaking it
 - [x] open database when used, not on every request
 - [ ] better logging
+- [ ] looks like db performance adds 400 milliseconds or more... some sort of faster db solution should be investigated
+- [ ] login brute forcing protection
-- [ ] general trimming of anything that might slow performance on start up
+- [ ] comment spam protection
-  - possibly separate content handler out for lambdas, invoked separately based on event so routing, http isnt needed
-  - possibly cached pages/content

 - [ ] update about page
 - [ ] update readmes